 To design and manufacture its ScanWatch Horizon, Withings uses cloud-native Onshape to streamline collaboration between its product development teams in France, Hong Kong and China.

 The growing company, which markets smartwatches and other health-tracking devices in more than 40 countries, had an urgent need to replace its inefficient version control processes (manually naming files) with a PDM system in 2019.

-Frustrated with the overall buying process of file-based, add-on PDM systems – which require purchasing from third-party resellers instead of dealing directly with the software vendor – Tucoulat researched cloud-native Onshape, which includes CAD and PDM for the same cost of buying CAD alone.
+Frustrated with the overall buying process of file-based, add-on PDM systems – which require purchasing from third-party resellers instead of dealing directly with the software vendor – Tucoulat researched cloud-native Onshape, which includes CAD and data management costs for the same price of buying CAD alone.